syauqibilfaqih/STM32-RegisterProgramming/README.md

 # STM32-RegisterProgramming
 Here is some example I made about how to code STM32 by using registers.
-Device I use here is stm32f103c6t6
+Device I use here is stm32f103c6t6 For the IDE, I use PlatformIO on CMSIS framework.